-So here are the key factors to consider.
-Once you’ve read this article, it’s fine to head to one of your local paint stores as they’re the experts.
-It’s also the only way you’ll learn how a brush feels in your hand and go ahead – ask for advice on how to hold the brush.
+Here are the key factors to consider.
+Once you’ve read this article, you can continue your research at one of your local paint stores as they’re the experts.
+It’s also the only way you’ll learn how a brush feels in your hand.
+Make sure to ask for advice on how to hold the brush.

 - Right paint brush bristles for the type of paint you're using.
 This article focuses on brushes for oil versus latex paints so if you’re using stains and clear coats like shellac, varnish, lacquer or polyurethane, you’ll want to do more research.

 - Right paint brush size and shape which varies for the painting you’ll be doing.